liefery-it-legacy/blog/_posts/2018-02-08-we-want-to-be-your-rgsoc-coaching-company.md

 _**Adam: Hey Tam, I know that you participated in Rails Girls Summer of Code 2013.
 What prompted you to apply for the program?**_

 **Tam:** I went to a Rails Girls workshop in Feb 2013, and was both totally confused and amazed at what I could accomplish with Ruby.
 I joined a project group, the Rubycorns, right after the workshop and together we started playing around with RoR.
-I suddenly found myself doing codecademy Ruby tutorials in the evenings and staying up late into the night to implement small little features for our project group app.
+I suddenly found myself doing Codecademy Ruby tutorials in the evenings and staying up late into the night to implement small little features for our project group app.
 When I saw that RGSoC was happening (for the first year ever) I knew immediately that I wanted to apply.
 Oddly enough, at the time it didn't occur to me that this was my first step towards a programming career.
 I saw it as a great opportunity to learn more about programming, and programming was something that I was really starting to enjoy.
 The community was so encouraging and helpful I figured worst case scenario, I'd have a really interesting summer.

 _**Adam: I’m so happy to hear about your positive experience with the community, and that programming "stuck" with you after a Rails Girls workshop!
 What was the most important skill that you learned during the summer?**_